 _____________________________________________________________________________________________

 A significant problem when we encounter any piece of information is "confirmation bias," our tendency to see everything through the filter of what we already belief and to reject anything that contradicts those existing beliefs.
-If we are truly not seeing the truth because we are prone to rejecting voices that contradict what we know to be true, are we actually researchers?
+If we are truly not accepting truth because we are prone to rejecting voices that contradict what we know to be true, are we actually researchers?
 Watch the following TED Talk and evaluate your own tendency to confirmation bias.

-• Resources that are very different from one another.
+Resources that are very different from one another.
 Great diversity in the content of resources is usually a bad sign of a lack of relevance.

-A further important factor in looking at the value of your resources is determining how well they reflect the conversation around your research question.
+A further significant factor in looking at the value of your resources is determining how well they reflect the conversation around your research question.
 Is only one point of view reflected in your resources?
 Do your resources tend only to favour the point of view that you approve?
 Have you made sure you have representative works from all major points of view?
 You want to make sure the conversation lives on in your research project.
 Thus including all conversation participants is essential.

 PART TWO - COPYRIGHT AND PLAGIARISM